sebastianbarfort/mapDK/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+**Please note: I am currently extremely busy and will not have time to work on this package before summer 2017.
+If you have requests or additions you would like me to add please make a pull request or add an issue and I will look at it as soon as I have time.**

 This is a package for making easy maps of Denmark.

 Currently, the package allows you to do three things: